8 Types of internal communication: How to ace each one like a pro

 6. Cultural and informal communication

-There are so many other types of communication, however, we will discuss the top six as these are the most important and widely used communication types that you can use in your organization.
+There are so many other types of communication, however, we will discuss the top eight as these are the most important and widely used communication types that you can use in your organization.

 Types of internal communication